-When creating issues in different environments we often work in a variety of 3D view states.
-In Navisworks we commonly work in a perspective view.
-This allows us to traverse inside the building to record issues.
-In Revit, we can view the issues in a perspective camera, but it is quite difficult to fix the issues.
-We’d much rather be in an orthographic view.
-There are ways to escape a perspective camera and view the same issue in an orthographic state.
-A step by step approach can be found in our "Mastering Views in Revit" Blog post.
+When creating issues in different environments, you often work in a variety of 3D view states.
+In Navisworks, users commonly work in a perspective view.
+This allows them to traverse inside the building to create issues.
+In Revit, users can view issues created in Navisworks in perspective, but it is much easier to work in an orthographic view, in which all components appear the same size (see Revit’s article About 3D Views).

 When issues are created in Navisworks, as the issue creator, it is best practice to select the elements in question as this relates the objects to the issue.
 As a Revit user, if an issue was created in a perspective view without related elements, you can select elements that are live in your project and use a section box and view the same issue in an orthographic state (see Retrieving Newforma Konekt Perspective View Issues in Revit).